PCSX2/pcsx2-net-www/docs/post/controllers.md

 5. Click OK, and exit out of Device Manager.

 Your Buzz controller should now be detected by PCSX2.
 You may need to close and reopen PCSX2 if it is not immediately available.

-## Custom profile

-### What is the purpose of a controller profile?

-Custom profiles are intended for overriding your normal Shared mappings.
-You use profiles when you want a completely different controller setup for a specific game.
-For example, you may create a profile for games which use a guitar controller, rather than changing your mappings every time you play that one game.
-If you aren't trying to make a special setup for one specific game, don't use profiles.

-### Why isn't my game recognizing my profile?

-The Shared profile is what you start out with and is what all games default to, unless told otherwise.
-When creating a profile, the name prompt tells you to change the input profile in your per-game settings.

-If you want to use a custom profile for a specific game, then you need to assign it to the game.
-You can find this option on the per-game setting's summary tab, Right click it in your games list, hit Properties, then select the appropriate item under Input Profile.

-### I am trying to map multiple PC devices to a single PS2 controller

-Profiles do not do this.
-To map multiple PC devices to a single PS2 controller, simply shift-click a mapping button.
-You will be given a screen with the ability to add a mapping from a second device (or more).

-### I am trying to change my mappings between two layouts while I play the game

-This is not and will not be a supported feature in PCSX2.
-Use external software to do this.

 ## Known Issues